JIM FREEMAN visits Pumba in the Eastern Cape

 Therefore, while there is a white lioness (Nomathemba) at Pumba, the female who cheated the cheetah of their meal the previous day (Nthombi) also reduces the risks of in-breeding.
 At the same time, she is capable of bearing white cubs … albeit at a significantly reduced level of certainty than if both partners in the pairing are “white”.

-- The bulk of the Pumba Private Game Reserve and Spa (some 7000 hectares) comprises the farm Kariega, originally owned by Voortrekker leader Piet Retief who, in light of later developments, should probably have stayed there.
+The bulk of the 7000-hectare Pumba Private Game Reserve and Spa comprises the farm Kariega, originally owned by Voortrekker leader Piet Retief who, in light of later developments, should probably have stayed there.
 The reserve features 45 mammal and 300 bird species.

 Pumba Water Lodge is the larger of two opulently appointed lodges with 12 thatched cottages that overlook Lake Kariega.
 It is the more child-friendly of the two five-star facilities.